 This is also true for those professions that allow or even require some degree of telecommuting.
 The “modern workplace” is, in some ways, a figurative term that, like the web itself, transcends the boundaries of time and space.
 With a mobile phone in every employee’s pocket and wireless web access in most corners of the globe, the workplace is everywhere.
 For positions where travel is required, where working from home can help to offset small business costs, or where one must be accessible at all hours of the day, the skills gained through an online education will be directly applicable.

 College is expensive, usually in money and always in time.
 Certainly, this has been a major area of concern over recent years among lawmakers, within the media, and even in the nation’s highest executive offices.
 Students are leaving college and graduate school saddled with staggering loan debts and in spite of hand-wringing at the highest levels of government and educational leadership, relief from rising tuition rates does not appear to be on the near horizon.

 Some online courses also provide their own internal, web-based texts to students.
 This is perhaps more valuable than one may at first realize.
-The College Board reports that the average student actually spends an estimated $1,200 per year on books and supplies, a figure that reflects a meteoric 82 percent rate of inflation between just 2002 and 2013.
-In fact, says an article by CNBC (2014), the cost of textbooks is so high that in a recent survey of roughly 2000 students from across 150 different campuses, 65 percent indicated that they had opted out of purchasing a required text because its cost was too great.
+The College Board reports that the average student actually spends an estimated $1,200 per year on books and supplies, a figure that reflects a meteoric 82% rate of inflation between just 2002 and 2013.13 In fact, says an article by CNBC (2014), the cost of textbooks is so high that in a recent survey of roughly two thousand students from across 150 different campuses, 65% indicated that they had opted out of purchasing a required text because its cost was too great.14

 Ultimately, though, this trend gives us cause for optimism that the approach taken by online colleges toward open and accessible digital course materials may actually have a positive and catalyzing impact on traditional education.
 The innovations that have been born by necessity through online education may actually lead to greater access and lower costs for students in brick-and-mortar classrooms.